mtumilowicz/designPatterns/README.md

 questions like: check if `expression` contains
 `word1 and (word2 or (word3 or word4))` (`SpecificInterpreter`).
 ### mediator
+* theory: `mediator` is used to reduce coupling between classes that communicate with each other by developing mechanism to facilitate the interaction between objects in a manner in which objects are not aware of the existence of other objects.
+* code: We have a `ChatMediator` that facilitates sending messages between `Users`.
 ### memento
 ### strategy
 ### template method